kalohq/infra-dx-blog/source/_posts/1-In-the-beginning.md

 On top of the day-to-day communication in Slack we wanted to put together a summary of our sprints where we could keep a nice archive of all our progress and experiences.
 We wanted this to be a little more engaging and put a personal twist on it so thought a **blog** would be the perfect medium for that!
 Writing up our experiences on a semi-regular basis should also help us consolidate our direction better.

-So I quickly (with a lot of face palming) threw together a blog using [hexo](https://hexo.io) and here we are...
+So I quickly (with a lot of face palming) threw together a blog using [hexo](https://hexo.io), created a new Lystable theme and here we are...

 <br/>
 <center>**The Infra DX Blog!**</center>